CoffeeCH/Formeneditor/README.md

 # Formeneditor
 Formeneditor is a simple Editor-Window where you can draw forms.
+It's a little bit like Windows Paint, but you can't yet draw things.
 Following forms are implemented:
 * __circle__
 * __ellipse__